Abhoir1/assignment1/README.md

 ### 1.1.
 360-degree Renders (5 points)

-Your first task is to create a 360-degree gif video that shows many continuous views of the provided cow mesh.
+Your task is to create a 360-degree gif video that shows many continuous views of the provided cow mesh.
 For many of your results this semester, you will be expected to show full turntable views of your outputs.
 You may find the following helpful:
 * [`pytorch3d.renderer.look_at_view_transform`](https://pytorch3d.readthedocs.io/en/latest/modules/renderer/cameras.html#pytorch3d.renderer.cameras.look_at_view_transform):